awsdocs/aws-cdk-guide/v2/stack_how_to_create_multiple_stacks.md

 ## Add optional parameter<a name="cdk-how-to-create-multiple-stacks-extend-stackprops"></a>

 The `props` argument of the `Stack` constructor fulfills the interface `StackProps`\.
-Because we want our stack to accept an additional property to tell us whether to encrypt the Amazon S3 bucket, we should create an interface or class that includes that property\.
-This allows the compiler to make sure the property has a Boolean value and enables autocompletion for it in your IDE\.
+In this example, we want the stack to accept an additional property to tell us whether to encrypt the Amazon S3 bucket\.
+We should create an interface or class that includes the property\.
+This allows the compiler to make sure that the property has a Boolean value and enables autocompletion for it in your IDE\.

 So open the indicated source file in your IDE or editor and add the new interface, class, or argument\.
 The code should look like this after the changes\.
-The lines we added are shown in boldface\.
+The lines we added are shown in bold\.

 ------
 #### [ TypeScript ]